(for the total return trip)

 Little Moreton Hall | Mow Cop | Harecastle Tunnel

 The Macclesfield Canal and the Peak Forest Canal will be affected by restricted opening times on at the Marple and Bosley Lock flights during the 2022 season.

 This means that it will not be possible to cruise the Cheshire Ring in one week.
 It will be possible to cruise the Ring in two weeks, you will just need to plan your journey around the lock opening times.
 You can read more detailed information here,

-The Cheshire Ring canal boat hire from the Black Prince Holidays Cheshire hire base in Cheshire is an active week long narrowboat cruise of around eight hours per day.
+The Cheshire Ring canal boat hire from the Black Prince Holidays Cheshire hire base in Cheshire is a two week long narrowboat cruise of around five to eight hours per day